 - Watch out for traffic.
 Again, the biggest danger on Halloween is not and never has been bad candy, poisoned candy, or candy with weed in it (nobody is going to give that out to your kids for free), but road traffic accidents.
 If you must drive on October 31, assume that kids will be out trick or treating regardless of local rules or the state of the pandemic and drive accordingly.

-Parties with alcohol are particularly dangerous for spreading COVID-19; if you’re an adult who uses Halloween as an excuse to party, consider a Zoom party instead.
+Parties with alcohol are particularly dangerous for spreading COVID-19; if you’re an adult who likes Halloween parties, consider a Zoom party instead.
 Pass out cocktail recipes beforehand and learn to make your own spooky drinks.
 Here are some alternatives to traditional parties:

 - A Halloween watch party.
 At home, you can get your kids’ favorite scary movies, make some Halloween treats, and turn off the lights.
 For older kids and adults, set up an online watch party.
 Make sure to plan in advance so everyone has the movie(s).
 Watch parties using online chat so people can discuss…or boo the screen…are awesome.

-If you do throw a traditional party, limit it to those in your regular bubble and/or have it outside.
+If you do decide throw or attend a traditional party, limit it to those in your regular bubble and/or have it outside.
 Transmission risk is lower outdoors and it is easier to socially distance.
+As always, remember to wish your hands frequently and wear your mask.

 Hit the Road

-Then seek out local drive through Halloween options.
+- Seeking drive-through Halloween options.
 Drive-in movie theaters have been loving the pandemic and some are surely to pull out spooky classics.
-Haunted roads are another thing…and something your neighborhood might be able to set up.

 Other Safety Tips